Indiana Plumbing License: How to Become a Plumber in Indiana

 Indiana has rules in place from the very beginning of a plumber's training as an apprentice.
 It will take you at least four years as an apprentice plumber before you can apply for a journeyman license in Indiana.

 According to the U.S. Bureau of Labor and Statistics, there is a strong demand for this skill set.
-Employment of plumbers is projected to grow 4 percent from 2019 to 2029.
-The Bureau also reports there are 490,200 plumbers nationwide, and Indiana employs 11,630 of them.
+Employment of plumbers is projected to grow 2 percent from 2021 to 2031.
+The Bureau also reports there are 469,000 plumbers nationwide, and Indiana employs 10,510 of them.
+According to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate in Indiana is more than twice that at 5% for Plumbers, Pipefitters, and Steamfitters.

 » Want to grow your plumbing business?
 Click here to get a demo.

 And there’s more good news if you’re interested in this profession.
 The Associated General Contractors of America says contractors are hiring.
-In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions on June 30, 2020.
+In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions.
+So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.

 Licensing requirements for plumbers vary from state to state and municipalities can have additional regulations.
 It’s important to know what is required where you intend to work.